 Why should I study a Master's?

 At UEA, we have relationships with hundreds of organisations in a multitude of industries and can provide you with opportunities to connect with prospective employers throughout your studies.
-While you’re enjoying studying your Master’s, you’ll have the chance to gain hands-on work experience and hone your career interests ready for graduation.
+While you’re enjoying studying your Master’s, you’ll have the chance to gain hands-on work experience and explore your career interests ready for graduation.

 Using data from the Higher Education Statistics Agency (HESA) and the UK Government, we’ve put together a quick guide to the career prospects, salaries, and benefits of studying your Master’s degree in the UK.